skarthikeyan96/hashnode-blog-post/clz5dvfn8000009ibb1m5ejqz.md

 ## Conclusion

 Thank you for tuning in.
 Application will be under continuous development.
 Comments and Feedbacks are most welcome.
-Thank you Hashnode for the hackathon , learned a lot in the process.
+Thank you, Hashnode, for the hackathon; I learned a lot in the process.

 **Github link**: [https://github.com/skarthikeyan96/commit-sensei](https://github.com/skarthikeyan96/commit-sensei)